chrisdefazio/mixed-methods-market-analysis/README.md

 # Mixed‑Methods Market Analysis

-I analyzed a research portfolio project that integrates quantitative (descriptives, ANOVA, OLS regression, PCA) and qualitative (term frequencies, NMF topic modeling) methods on market data and news, with a mixed‑methods synthesis and reproducible numbered notebooks.
+A simple research portfolio project that integrates quantitative (descriptives, ANOVA, OLS regression, PCA) and qualitative (term frequencies, NMF topic modeling) methods on market data and news, with a mixed‑methods synthesis and reproducible numbered notebooks.
 Really just a demo for learning purposes.
 Not useful for trading in it's current state.

 ## Executive Summary